Zeioth/power-rules-daemon/README.md

 If no rules are currently triggered, `default_profile` will be the one used.

-## For package maintainers: How to distribute this program
+## How to distribute this program
-Distributing this program in a linux distro is very easy!
+Distributing this program in your linux distro is very easy!
 The installer should just:

 - Install the program with: `cargo install power-rules-daemon`
 - Copy the service (the user can enable it / start it himself).